KxSystems/docs/docs/basics/variadic.md

 52 2 6
 ```

-Keywords defined from such extensions are also ambivalent.
+Keywords defined from such extensions are also variadic.

 ```q
 q)deltas                     / Subtract Each Prior